Centralise management of family and sexual violence services within the Department of Communities Tasmania

 The frameworks were developed in partnership with the sector to ensure that the services provided are of the highest quality, forward looking, trauma-informed and evidence based.
 They provide a transparent basis for monitoring performance against objectives and desired outcomes.
 Application of the Frameworks on service delivery has been incorporated into community based specialist services new funding agreements in July 2021.

 The next stage of this project will be to improve data reporting and capability across the services.
 A dedicated project officer commenced in August 2021 to progress this project element alongside development of a standardised risk assessment tool.

 What difference will we make?

 Safe Homes, Families, Communities represents the next stage of the Tasmanian Government’s long term commitment to preventing and responding to family violence and a new response to sexual violence.
 It is the vision of the Tasmanian Government that all Tasmanians are safe, equal and respected and that our homes, families and communities are free from all forms of family and sexual violence.

 The Tasmanian Government is committed to ensuring actions informed by evidence and best practice, and to monitoring, evaluating and reporting on efforts.

-Implementation of actions under Safe Homes, Families, Communities will be guided by an implementation plan developed by responsible agencies.
+Implementation of actions under Safe Homes, Families, Communities is guided by an implementation plan developed by responsible agencies.
 The Tasmanian Government will monitor implementation of each action under Safe Homes, Families, Communities and undertake ongoing evaluation to inform future delivery.
-As part of the Tasmanian Government’s commitment to transparency and accountability, annual progress reports will be publicly released each year.
+As part of the Tasmanian Government’s commitment to transparency and accountability, annual progress reports are being publicly released each year.